Isabella Flanigan

-Isabella Victoria Sola Flanigan (born February 22, 2005) is a professional footballer who plays as a forward for Australian club Box Hill United.
-Born in the United States, she represents the Philippines at international level.
-She also represents the country in futsal.
+Isabella Victoria Sola Flanigan (born February 22, 2005) is a professional footballer who plays for Australian futsal club Cockburn Wolves.
+Born in the United States, she represents the Philippines at the international level.
+She also represents the country in futsal, co-captaining the national team.

 Early life

 Flanigan was born in Fairmont, West Virginia, United States.
 Her mother is Filipina.
 She has attended Montverde Academy where she played for the school's girls' football (soccer) team.

 International career

 Philippines U18

 Flanigan was included in the 27-player line up of the Philippines U18 for the 2022 AFF U-18 Women's Championship in Palembang, Indonesia.

 She made her debut for Philippines U18 in a 4–0 defeat against Australia U18.
 She scored her first goal for the Philippines U18 in a 2–1 defeat against Malaysia U18.

 Philippines

-Flanigan represented the Philippines at the 2022 AFC Women's Asian Cup.
+Flanigan represented the Philippines at the 2022 AFC Women's Asian Cup and the 2023 FIFA Women's World Cup.

 Philippine futsal

 Flanigan was called up to become part of the Philippine national futsal team that took part at the 2025 AFC Women's Futsal Asian Cup qualifiers.
-She scored a goal in her women's futsal debut in the Philippines' 4–1 opener win against Kuwait.
+She scored a goal in her futsal debut for the Philippines' 4–1 opener win against Kuwait.
+Flanigan played at the inaugural 2025 FIFA Futsal Women's World Cup in the Philippines.